changrui/ManjaroWSL/README.md

 Docker, tar, zip, unzip need to be installed.

-If you want to build using solus unstable profile, checkout the unstable branch before running the following commands.
+If you want to build using solus unstable profile, checkout the unstable branch.
 ```dos
 git clone git@gitlab.com:sileshn/SolusWSL.git
 cd SolusWSL